Mottness induced superfluid phase fluctuation with increased density: Model

+corresponds to a \textit{larger} $d$-wave Wannier orbital, denoted by $d^\dagger_i$ creation operator, now centered at \textit{sites} $i$ in the \textit{original square lattice} [cf.: Fig.~\ref{fig2}(b)].
+Note that due to the shift of the Wannier center, the $d$-wave boson is not strictly local, but instead with a power-law decay similar to the Zhang-Rice singlet~\cite{Zhang1988}.
+Correspondingly, the $d$-wave boson can now hop beyond the first and second neighbors with further renormalized $\tilde{\tau}_{ii^\prime}$ given in Tab~\ref{tabA2}.

-corresponds to larger local $d$-wave Wannier functions [cf: Fig.~\ref{fig2}(b)] that can hop to the first, second and third neighbors with $\tilde{\tau}_{ii^\prime}$ with a correspondingly more extended hard-core constraint over 16 bonds.
-Here $d^\dagger_i$ denotes creation of a $d$-wave boson at site $i$.
-As highlighted in Fig.~\ref{fig2}(c), this constraint forbids occupation of 12 surrounding sites by other low-energy $d$-wave bosons.
+Most importantly, these low-energy superfluid related $d$-wave bosons now acquire an even more extended hard-core constraint [shadowed area in Fig.~\ref{fig2}(b)] over 16 bonds.
+As highlighted in Fig.~\ref{fig2}(c), this constraint forbids occupation of 12 surrounding \textit{sites} by other low-energy $d$-wave bosons.